filak/pdf-wtf/README.md

      unpaper.cmd --version

-Patch for ocrmypdf to use unpaper in a Docker
+Patch for ocrmypdf to use unpaper on Windows using Docker

     \venv\Lib\site-packages\ocrmypdf\subprocess\_windows.py#180